ricardoinstructor/LPI-DevopsTools/Module6-Kubernetes/Kubernetes-Ubuntu-VM/README.md

 ## For MAC/Linux Users

-Latest version of Virtualbox for Mac/Linux can cause issues.
+The latest version of Virtualbox for Mac/Linux can cause issues.

-Create/edit the /etc/vbox/networks.conf file and add the following to avoid any network related issues.
+Create/edit the /etc/vbox/networks.conf file and add the following to avoid any network-related issues.
 <pre>* 0.0.0.0/0 ::/0</pre>

 or run below commands